 A Dazzling Legacy

-Our story actually starts quite a bit before 1929 when two brothers called Warren and Charles McArthur moved to Phoenix from Chicago with a plan.
-They fitted-out a Dodge truck with extra seats and a supply car, called it ‘The Wonderbus’ and used it to take people on tours around Arizona landmarks.
-It was such a success that by 1924 the brothers had formed a vision of Arizona as a tourist destination lacking only proper accommodations for visitors.
+Our story actually starts prior to 1929 when two brothers, Warren and Charles McArthur, moved to Phoenix from Chicago with a plan.
+They fitted-out a Dodge truck with extra seats and a supply car, ‘The Wonderbus’, and used it to take people on tours around Arizona landmarks.
+It was such a success that by 1924 the brothers had formed a vision of Arizona as a tourist destination, lacking only proper accommodations for visitors.

 Legendary History Tours